 Various approaches are available to help people learn how to relax and sleep well.
 Although medications can help people with insomnia to sleep, they cannot cure the condition.
-Behavioral techniques can actually cure chronic insomnia in many cases, and the benefits of psychological and behavioral therapy in managing insomnia are long lasting.
-Behavioral methods work for all age groups, including children and elderly patients.
+Behavioral techniques can dramatically improve chronic insomnia in many cases, and the benefits of psychological and behavioral therapy are long lasting.
+Behavioral methods work for all age groups, including children and older adults.

-“Sleep hygiene” practices—tips and techniques for ensuring a good night's sleep-- should accompany any behavioral method.
-(For more on sleep hygiene, see “Lifestyle Changes” section of this report.)
+Sleep hygiene practices, tips and techniques for ensuring a good night's sleep, should accompany any behavioral method.
+(For more on sleep hygiene, see the Lifestyle Changes section of this report.)

 Behavioral methods include:

 - Stimulus control